gregpriday/copy-tree/README.md

 ## Contributing

 Contributions are welcome!
-Please note that this project is MacOS-only, and we currently do not plan to add support for other operating systems.
+Please note that this project is MacOS-only.
+To contribute:

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Submit a pull request
+4. Submit a pull request.

 ## Testing